Dr. Gordon Spronk and Dr. Jon De Jong: Biosecurity in pig feed

 Kara: Lovely.
 Give me the lay of the land right now.
 We know biosecurity issues are a massive challenge for pig producers at this time.
 What diseases are most prevalent and where are they impacting pigs on a global scale?

 Gordon: Well, thanks for the question.
 In pig production, the healthiest pigs grow the fastest and make the most money for their owner, our farmer producers.
-Biosecurity, sometimes, we make it too complicated, when at its simplest, we want farms that produce pigs that don't have virus and that don't have bacteria.
+Biosecurity — sometimes, we make it too complicated, when, at its simplest, we want farms that produce pigs that don't have viruses and that don't have bacteria.

 Specifically, there are a number of viruses in our North American herd that we've successfully either eliminated or kept out.
 There's some rise with African swine fever, which is the hot topic right now, foot and mouth disease, hog cholera and pseudorabies.
 Those four viruses are all classified as foreign animal diseases.
 We do not have those four viruses in the North American herd, and we hope to keep them out of our North American herd for the benefit of not only our pig farmers but all of agriculture.